CodeTectonics/decorator_dryer/README.md

-# Draper Shortcuts
+# Decorator Dryer

-Welcome to Draper Shortcuts!
-The aim of this gem is to help you write smaller, easier to maintain, decorators.
+Welcome to Decorator Dryer!
+The aim of this gem is to help you write smaller, DRYer, easier to maintain, decorators.

-Draper Shortcuts contains a collection of formatters that cover some of the more common things that developers do in their Draper decorators.
-On top of those formatters is a layer of declarative shortcuts to help you reduce the amount of code in your decorator classes.
+Decorator Dryer contains a collection of formatters that cover some of the more common things that developers do in their decorators.
+On top of those formatters is a layer of shortcuts to help you reduce the amount of code in your decorator classes.

+This is not a fully-formed decorator framework.
+Decorator Dryer is intended as a companion for Draper.

 ## Installation